mattermost/docs/source/configure/configuration-settings.rst

 This setting defaults to false and is read-only if multi-factor authentication is not enforced for regular users.

-**True**: When true, multi-factor authentication (MFA) is required for login.
+**True**: Multi-factor authentication (MFA) is required for login.
 New guest users will be required to configure MFA on sign-up.
 Logged in guest users without MFA configured are redirected to the MFA setup page until configuration is complete.

 **False**: Multi-factor authentication for guests is optional.